Video

 Early Years and Evolution

-The band’s original lineup consisted of bassist Thomas Seltzer (aka Happy-Tom) and Rune Grønn (aka Rune Rebellion), who has remained core members throughout the band’s career, and a rotating cast of musicians until a stable lineup formed in the late-90s, most significantly with the addition of guitar wonderboy Knut Schreiner (aka Euroboy).
-Turbonegro’s breakthrough came with the album Ass Cobra (1996), but it was their 1998 album Apocalypse Dudes that cemented their status as underground rock legends.
+Turbonegro’s breakthrough came with the now classic Ass Cobra (1996), but it was their 1998 album Apocalypse Dudes that cemented their status as underground rock legends.
 The album blended punk aggression with glam rock influences, bringing comparisons to bands like The Stooges, The Ramones, and Alice Cooper.

 Breakups and Reformations